anchore/webinar-demo/docs/04-policy-enforcement.md

 - filter out results that are inherited from a base image and focus on the results relevant to the application image
 - reverse the focus and examine the base image for policy check violations and vulnerabilities which could be a deciding factor in choosing the base image for the application

-Additionally, other way to view policy enforcement, is to accept a risk, and allow either a CVE or Image to pass through policy checks.
+Additionally, another way to view policy enforcement, is to accept a risk, and allow either a CVE or Image to pass through policy checks.
 This is only suitable for some use cases, however it does allow you to continue shipping your code AND have that exception logged.

 Here are some guides on how both of these work